Learn the Truth

 "Sure, I made good grades in high school and got a pretty high score on my standardized test, but I'm not really all that smart.
 Sometimes I think I just have everyone fooled."'

-You would be surprised to find out how many high-caliber students tell us they are not really "smart enough" to join the HSP.
+You would be surprised to find out how many high-caliber students feel the same.
 In fact, this may be the one common denominator among our very diverse group of honors students.
 This misperception is so common that it has been dubbed the "Imposter Syndrome" by honors programs across the country.
-Research has shown that smart students are savvy enough to know their own limitations, unlike less smart students who often believe they are capable of much more than they actually are.
+Research has shown that smart students are savvy enough to know their own limitations.
 Thus, honors-caliber students often rank themselves lower on self-evaluations of intelligence.
-If you join the HSP, you will be surrounded by students who not only share many of your strengths but who also have similar doubts-it is within this kind of community that "iron sharpens iron."
+If you join the HSP, you will be surrounded by students who not only share many of your strengths but who also have similar doubts - it is within this kind of community that "iron sharpens iron."

-While there are some amazing G&T programs and many highly devoted high school teachers, more than a handful of our incoming students express concern about the workload that might be required by our program.
-These high school graduates have done their time in "honors" and don't care to repeat the experience.
-We totally understand, but we do believe that we offer something a little different.
+Incoming students express concern about the workload that might be required by our program.
+We totally understand, but we offer something a little different.
 First, keep in mind that you will only take approximately one honors course per semester.
 The rest of your classes will be "normal" ones.
 Second, honors classes do not emphasize "coverage" in the same way that many AP classes do.
 Our goal is to dig deeper into the subject than non-honors classes.
 Thus, you will likely read more primary texts than in AP courses and be asked to develop your own opinions about course concepts and think of ways to apply them to your own life.
 Our belief is that this deep-learning approach will resonate with high-caliber students who are looking for a fresh start in college.